Gsullivan7402/Card-Royale/README.md

 <!--

 TODO:
-- Have main repo folder split into a server folder and a client folder.
-Move all react code to client folder.
 - Have server folder have a index.js file that starts an express server.
 - Have server folder have a routes folder with all of the routes for the application.
 - Have server folder have a models folder with all of the mongoose models for the application.